Woodpark

 Population growth drivers in Woodpark are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Woodpark is around 1,934.
-This reflects a growth of 228 people since the 2021 Census, which reported a population of 1,706.
-The increase was inferred from AreaSearch's estimation of 1,875 residents using ABS ERP data released in June 2024 and validation of four new addresses post-Census date.
-This results in a high population density ratio of 4,959 persons per square kilometer, placing Woodpark within the top 10% of locations assessed by AreaSearch.
-The suburb's growth rate of 13.4% since the 2021 Census exceeds both state (7.8%) and Greater Sydney averages, indicating strong population growth.
-Overseas migration contributed approximately 62.0% to Woodpark's overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Woodpark is estimated at around 1,934.
+This reflects an increase of 228 people since the 2021 Census, which reported a population of 1,706 people.
+The increase was inferred from AreaSearch's estimation of the resident population at 1,875 following examination of the latest ERP data release by the ABS in June 2024, and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,959 persons per square kilometer, placing Woodpark in the top 10% of national locations assessed by AreaSearch.
+The suburb's 13.4% growth since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a significant growth leader in the region.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving Woodpark's primary population growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate that the suburb is expected to expand by 221 persons to reach approximately 2,155 inhabitants by 2041, reflecting an increase of 5.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+These aggregations project a population increase just below the median of statistical areas across the nation for Woodpark, expecting an expansion of 220 persons to reach 2,154 by 2041, reflecting an increase of 8.3% in total over the 17 years.

 Frequently Asked Questions - Population